Thursday, October 3, 2024

 Grinds: I didn’t notice and real stick on grinds.
 Feeble/smith grinds on a two-sided curb felt fine.
 As did 50-50s and 5-0s on ledges.
 No issue with side of wheel grabbing against the edges.

 Nose/Tailslides: Didn’t have a problem with these.
-If you ride Thunder trucks (e.g. shorter baseplate), you may a different outcome.
+If you ride Thunder trucks (e.g. shorter baseplate), you may have a different outcome.

 Lipslides/Boardslides/Blunt slides on 1-sided Ledge: Did not try any of these.
 TBA.
 My gut says there will be stick problems, because of how they powerslid (see below), but my gut was also arong about a lot with these.